wavesplatform/waves-lessons/lessons/EN/B. How the waves works/g. Waves infrastructure products and tools/lesson.md

 The Waves team does not provide the API key for public nodes.
-If you want to use private endpoints, start [your own node](https://docs.waves.tech/en/waves-node/private-waves-network).
+If you want to use private endpoints, start [your node](https://docs.waves.tech/en/waves-node/private-waves-network).

 **<u>Private Methods</u>** (only for node owners):
 - `Managing accounts in the node wallet`.
 - `Signing transactions`: signing on behalf of the node wallet accounts.
 - `Node management`: stop, roll back, connect to other nodes.
-- `Getting debug information`.
+- `Getting debug information.